VRodos/XRodos/README.md

-VRodos
+XRodos

-A plugin for WordPress to transform your website into a multipurpose 3D media management tool
+A plugin for WordPress to transform your website into an authoring tool for 3D digital worlds with XR capabilities

-- 3D assets repository
-- 3D assets visualizer for WordPress pages, e.g. commercial pages with 3D content
-- Database and API point of 3D media for your mobile applications
-- Digital Signage management tool capable for visualizing 3D media
-- VR applications authoring tool with a 3D scene editor

 Features

-- Formats support:  GLB.
+- 3D Format support: GLB (To be expanded).
-- Support sound
+- Supports sound

 Interface Pages

+- Project Manager
 - Asset List
-- Project Manager
+- Asset Editor
 - Scene 3D Editor
-- Asset Editor

 ### Do you have a demo?